jdev6/lsm/README.md

 `goto label` Jump to the location in the code that label represents

+`sigint label` Jump to the location in the code that label represents when SIGINT is recieved (aka control-c handler) see tests/yes.lsm

 `eq ...` Sets the success code to true if all arguments are equal

 `gt a b` Sets the success code to true if a > b